-8.1 The board of directors of the Birmingham Diocesan Multi-Academy Trust is the accountable body and must ensure that they comply with their duties under legislation.
+8.1 The Governing Body, proprietors and management committees are the accountable body and must ensure that they comply with their duties under legislation.

-8.2 The board will ensure that:

-- there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - all directors and governors must have read part 2 of "KCSIE-18"; - the Trust operates "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers;

-- at least one senior member of each school's leadership team acts as a DSL, and at least a further deputy DSL is appointed; - that appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties; their role should be explicit in their job description; - the Head Teachers and all other staff who work with children undertake safeguarding training on an annual basis with additional updates as necessary within a 2 year framework and a training record maintained; - temporary staff and volunteers are made aware of each school's arrangements for safeguarding & child protection and their responsibilities; - schools and the trust remedy any deficiencies or weaknesses brought to its attention without delay; and - the trust has procedures for dealing with allegations of abuse against staff/volunteers/trustees/contractors. - 8.3 Individual school local academy boards should review all policies/procedures that relate to safeguarding and child protection annually in that school.
-The board should review these for the trust as a whole. - 8.4 The nominated director for safeguarding at the trust is Stephanie Haynes.
-Each school should appoint a nominated governor from their local academy board.
-The nominated Governor is responsible for liaising with the Head Teacher and DSL over all matters regarding safeguarding and child protection issues.
-The role is strategic rather than operational they will not be involved in concerns about individual pupils/students. - 8.5 The nominated director and school nominated governors will receive safeguarding training relevant to the governance role and this will be updated every 2 years. - 8.6 The school nominated governor will liaise with the Head Teacher and the DSL to produce a report at least annually for governors.
-The board nominated director will liaise with the CEO to produce a report at least annually for the directors. - 8.7 The nominated school governor will liaise with their Head Teacher and the DSL to produce the annual Section 175 safeguarding self-assessment and ensure this is submitted on time to the Birmingham Safeguarding Children's Board or other relevant safeguarding board. - 8.8 The board has a written policy and procedures for dealing with allegations of abuse against members of staff, visitors, volunteers or governors that complies with all BSCB procedures.

-8.9 A member of each Local Academy Board (usually the Chair) is nominated to be responsible for liaising with the Children's Trust in the event of allegations of abuse being made against the Head Teacher.
-The board of the Trust will liaise with the Children's Trust regarding concerns about the CEO.
-The CEO will liaise with the Children's Trust regarding concerns related to Central Staff.
+- 8.2 The Governing Body will ensure that: - Governing Bodies and proprietors should ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - All governors must have read part 2 of "KCSIE-18" - The school operates "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers; - At least one senior member of the school's leadership team acts as a DSL, and at least a further deputy DSL is appointed; - That appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties; their role should be explicit in their job description; - The Head Teacher/Principal and all other staff who work with children undertake safeguarding training on an annual basis with additional updates as necessary within a 2 year framework and a training record maintained; - Temporary staff and volunteers are made aware of the school's arrangements for safeguarding & child protection and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and - The school has procedures for dealing with allegations of abuse against staff/volunteers. - 8.3 The Governing Body should review all policies/procedures that relate to safeguarding and child protection annually. - 8.4 The Nominated Governor for safeguarding at the school is Sajda Butt and Kerri Sheckler.
+The Nominated Governor is responsible for liaising with the Head Teacher/Principal and DSL over all matters regarding safeguarding and child protection issues.
+The role is strategic rather than operational they will not be involved in concerns about individual pupils/students. - 8.4.1 The Nominated Governor will receive safeguarding training relevant to the governance role and this will be updated every 2 years. - 8.5 The Nominated Governor will liaise with the Head Teacher/Principal and the DSL to produce a report at least annually for governors. - 8.6 The Nominated Governor will liaise with the Head Teacher/Principal and the DSL to produce the annual Section 175 safeguarding self-assessment and ensure this is submitted on time to the Birmingham Safeguarding Children's Board. - 8.7 The Governing body have a written policy and procedures for dealing with allegations of abuse against members of staff, visitors, volunteers or governors that complies with all BSCB procedures. - 8.8 A member of the Governing Body (usually the Chair) is nominated to be responsible for liaising with the Children's Trust in the event of allegations of abuse being made against the Head Teacher/Principal.

-9.0 A safer school culture
+9.0 A SAFER SCHOOL CULTURE